Income Tax Assessee under the Income Tax Act

 What is deemed assessee in income tax?

-When individuals are obligated to pay tax on behalf of someone else by the instruction of legal authorities, they come under deemed assessee category.
+When individuals are obligated to pay tax on behalf of someone else as per the provisions of the Income Tax Act, 1961, they come under deemed assessee category.
+For example guardian of a minor or lunatic, legal heirs of deceased person.

 What is the difference between AOP and BOI?